-You should also look at past grant projects to see how your work builds on those, and use that information in your preproposal.
+You should also look at past grant projects to see how your work builds on these and use that information in your preproposal.

-Now I'd like to run through a few of the screen shots from the new online submission system so that you know what to expect.
+The following slides provide screen shots from the online submission system so that you know what to expect.
 When you go to projects.sare.org, this is what you'll see.